AztecProtocol/aztec-v1-specification/README.md

 griefing attacks are mitigated.

+`maxTimestamp` is currently set to approximately 2hrs - it is defined and stored on AZTEC servers.

 ##### `signature`
 `signature` is produced using an AZTEC server private key.
-All transactions sent via the SDK, which qualify for the AZTEC meta-transactions, are signed by this AZTEC private key and it provides proof that the transaction is authorised to have it's gas paid for.
+When a transaction is signed in the SDK using the users `PK`, it is then relayed to AWS.
+AWS stores the AZTEC server private key, which then signs the transaction object received.
+This action generates `signature`, which is then used in the permissioning as to which transactions are eligible to have their gas paid for.

-The AZTEC server private key has a corresponding Ethereum address referred to as the `trustedSigner` or `_trustedGSNSignerAddress`.
+This permissioning works because the AZTEC server private key has a corresponding Ethereum address referred to as the `trustedSigner` or `_trustedGSNSignerAddress`.
 The `acceptRelayedCall()` method checks in the following segment that the transaction was indeed signed by the `trustedSigner`:

 ```
 if (keccak256(blob).toEthSignedMessageHash().recover(signature) == _trustedSigner) {